 HOW TO GET THERE

-The closest bus station is Angolo Via Delle Terme, at about 90 meters away from the square.
-The station can be reached with the bus 590.
-If you want to explore Siena on foot, use the map below.
+The closest bus stop is Angolo Via Delle Terme, located about 90 meters away, in Via di Città.
+The bus stop can be reached with the bus Line 590.